-The Break command is a rarely used since the Trim command was added to the list of functions in AutoCAD, since it is designed to abstractly remove portion of a line segment.
+The Break command is a rarely used since the Trim command was added to the list of functions in AutoCAD.
+It is designed to abstractly remove portion of a line segment.
 Therefore, the Break command is perfect for your use when dimensioning a drawing; you are going to place your own dimension extension line in the drawing.
-Per ANSI or ISO standards, a dimension extension line cannot touch an object or centerline, so you will use the Break command to shorten the line segment and create a small gap between the line you added and the centerlines.
+Per ANSI or ISO standards, a dimension extension line cannot touch an object or centerline, so or ISO standards, a dimension extension line cannot touch an object or centerline, so you will use the Break command to shorten the line segment and create a small gap between the line you added and the centerlines.

 First, you need to draw a line from the intersection of the major centerline to the centerline of the upper right 0.40-radius arc.
-The Intersection Osnap is still on, so select the Line command on the Draw toolbar.
+The Intersection Osnap is still on, so select the Line command on the Draw panel under the Home tab.
 Select the first intersection and select the first point of the line segment.
 Select the second intersection to create the line segment.
 Press ENTER to end the Line command.
 You have drawn your first dimension extension line without the Dimension tools (Figure 3.29).